 Continuation lines are used when additional lines of coding are required to complete a statement originating on an initial line.
-There can be any number of continuation lines per statement with the exceptions previously noted for initial lines.
+There can be any number of continuation lines per statement.
 In a continuation line, columns 1 through 5 are blank.
-Column 6 contains any character other than a zero, blank, or space.
+Column 6 contains any character other than zero, blank, or space.
 The continuation of the statement is in columns 7 through 72.